thereseohanlon/java-training-revenue/README.md

 That's it, you've now created an API using Spring!

 #### Task 4: Exceptions
 For our final task, we're going to implement a small bit of exception handling.
-This is to catch errors the our Java program throws when we don't get any results back after running our SQL.
+This is to catch errors in our Java program when we don't get any results back after running our SQL.

 1. In the ```ScreeningDaoImpl``` get for patient id method, implement an empty try/catch block.
 2. Wrap your ```jdmbcTemplate.queryForObject()``` code in the try block.